anhqphm/HackerRankRepo/README.md

 # HackerRankRepo

-This is a repository to keep track of solution codes over the year
+This is a repository to keep track of my solution codes over the year

 [Problem Solving]()